 THE PRODUCTS BELOW ARE PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL HD RETROVISION LLC BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE PRODUCTS OR THE USE OR OTHER DEALINGS IN THE PRODUCTS.

 This is a ROM of the test software (including the source code) we wrote to run directly on the Sega Genesis/MegaDrive hardware.
-It contains various test patterns that help us measure the console's video signals, verify our circuit designs, and run Q/A checks in the factory during production.
-Run it in any emulator (we prefer Kega Fusion), put it on a flash cartridge (the Mega Everdrive is nice), or burn it to an EPROM and slap it on a PCB if you like to do things the old-fashioned way.
-For an almost complete rundown of each test, check out this blog post.
+It contains various test patterns that help us measure the console's video signals, verify our circuit designs, and run Q/A checks on factory samples.
+Run it in any emulator (we prefer Kega Fusion), put it on a flash cartridge (like the Mega Everdrive), use it to take a Mega Dump, or burn it to an EPROM and slap it on a PCB if you like to do things the old-fashioned way.
+For an detailed rundown of each test, check out this blog post.

 This is a ROM of the test software (including the source code) we wrote to run directly on the Super Nintendo/Famicom hardware.
-It contains various test patterns that help us measure the console's video signals, verify our circuit designs, and run Q/A checks in the factory during production.
-Run it in any emulator (sound does not work on higan), put it on a flash cartridge (like the Super Everdrive), or burn it to an EPROM and slap it on a PCB if you like to do things the old-fashioned way.
+It contains various test patterns that help us measure the console's video signals, verify our circuit designs, and run Q/A checks on factory samples.
+Run it in any emulator (we test using higan), put it on a flash cartridge (like the Super Everdrive), or burn it to an EPROM and slap it on a PCB if you like to do things the old-fashioned way.
 For more information about the test patterns we use, check out our Genesis test software blog post.

-Sega Genesis Basic ROM Cartridge - Rev B
+Sega Genesis Basic ROM - Cartridge PCB Rev B

 This is a basic PCB (printed circuit board) we designed mainly to house our test software in an actual cartridge.
 We also took the extra steps to make it compatible with a few different ROM chips, therefore making it somewhat flexible for various different projects.
 Keep in mind there is no SRAM or battery location on the board, hence it won't support the save feature in any software that uses it.
 Feel free to use the board files to fabricate this PCB and use it for that awesome Genesis project you might be working on.
 The source files are included in the package.